ajahne/blog/_posts/2019-1-13-leadership-path-early-career-part1.md

 There are numerous societies and activities to be a part of from IEEE, NSBE, Girls who Code, etc.

 Tufts has JumboCode and I am sure your school may have something analogous.
 If it doesn't, find an opportunity to volunteer!

+Looking to go further?
+Take on a leadership position (become the treasurer, co-chair, etc.).
 Take on a coding challenge.
 Work with the local Boys and Girls club.
 Start a podcast with friends/classmastes.

-Looking to go further?
-Take on a leadership position (become the treasurer, co-chair, etc.) in an organization.
 Additionally, explore speaking engagements and opportunities to present your ideas (to classmates and others, TED talks, etc.).
 You know more than you think and **we all have knowledge to share!**

 ## Do something outside of programming
 In college, I was a part of [Onyx](https://dl.tufts.edu/catalog/ead/tufts:UA069.001.DO.UP034), a poetry and visual arts magazine that published a collection of art from the student body each semester.
 As Co-Editor in Chief, I had to: